 Dutch residence permit to join non-EU/EEA or Swiss family members

 If you do not have a relative who is an EU/EEA or Swiss national and you want to join your family member in the Netherlands, you’ll need to fulfill certain specific conditions to be allowed to live there.

 If you’re a close relative (e.g., spouse, partner over 21, or child under 18) of a third-country national who is already or will live and work in the Netherlands, and you want to remain with them in the Netherlands for longer than 90 days, you will typically need a Dutch residence permit to stay.
 In addition to the residence permit, depending on your nationality, you may also need a provisional residence permit (MVV) to enter the Netherlands.

-Read about Dutch provisional residence permits (MVV) and temporary residence permits to find out if you need an MVV for entering the Netherlands, or if you only need to submit an application for a Dutch residence permit.
+Read about Dutch provisional residence permits (MVV) to find out if you need an MVV for entering the Netherlands, or if you only need to submit an application for a Dutch residence permit.
 If you need both permits, you or your relative (your sponsor in the Netherlands) can apply for them in one application process, known as the Entry and Residence Procedure (TEV).

-If you are over 18, you cannot come to the Netherlands for the purpose of staying with your parent but must have another basis of stay, for example, you have a job, want to work as an au pair or are enrolled in study (see below for permits for different purposes of stay).
+If you are over 18, you cannot come to the Netherlands for the purpose of staying with your parent but must have another basis of stay, for example, you have a job, want to work as an au pair, or are enrolled in study.

 Conditions to apply